Informatievlaanderen/MAGDA-Mock/docs/java.md

 ##### ClientLogService

-The client log service is an interface that can be implemented to handle certains request lifecycle callbacks.
+The client log service is an interface that can be implemented to handle certain request lifecycle callbacks.
 The library supplies an implementation: `DebugLogService`.
 This logs callback parameters to the debug log.

 ##### MagdaHoedanigHeidService